Updated on May 5, 2022

 Transportation information is provided for reference only and subject to change.
 For assistance or additional questions please click here or contact the hotel directly at 1.312.565.5258.

-IFM knows how important it is to have healthy food options, and that many of our partners have special dietary needs.
-Please check back here soon to view a list of nearby restaurants serving fresh fare that can accommodate those needs.
+IFM knows how important it is to have healthy food options, and we also know that many of our partners have special dietary needs.
+With that in mind, we have listed restaurants that serve a variety of cuisines at different price points that can meet different dietary restrictions.

 IFM advises Attendee to consider the following: